cnavas88/functional_python/README.md

 filter, as the name suggests, is a function that helps “filter” out unwanted items.
 For example, we may want to filter out all the odd numbers from scores.

+### Reduce

+It is used to make calculations from an iteration.
+Its structure has 3 arguments: the expression, the element we want to go through and the starting variable.
+You can find it inside the functools library.

 ## Recursion

 In functional programming, there is not concept of 'for' or 'while' loop, instead recursion is used.
 Recursion is a process in which a functions calls itself directly or indirectly.